Shriyut Gangadhar Tipre

-Shriyut Gangadhar Tipre was an Indian television series that aired on Alpha TV Marathi.
+Shriyut Gangadhar Tipre is an Indian television series that aired on Alpha TV Marathi.
 The series started from 2 November 2001 and ended on 24 December 2004 after 165 episodes.
 The series was rerun in the COVID-19 pandemic on viewers demand from 15 June to 11 July 2020.

 Plot

 Picture a middle-class Maharashtrian family facing the ups and downs of everyday life.
 'Shriyut Gangadhar Tipre' is like a snapshot into their world, where they tackle normal problems but always stick together.
 From dealing with daily routines to chasing dreams, the family shows how even the simplest moments can be special.
 The show is a mix of laughter and heart, bringing out the beauty in the ordinary moments we all experience.
 It's like watching your own family, making you laugh, relate, and appreciate the little things in life.